 - What are the tuition costs involved in earning this degree?

-- Can I complete my coursework at any time, or will I be required to attend virtual meetings or attend group work?
+- Can I complete my coursework at any time, or am I required to attend virtual meetings or participate in group work?

 - Can I study part-time?

 - Childcare Workers, Occupational Outlook Handbook, 2014-15 Edition, Bureau of Labor Statistics, http://www.bls.gov/ooh/personal-care-and-service/childcare-workers.htm#tab-1